amay/resume/resume.md

 ### Skills {#skills}

 * Continuous Improvement
-  : Dedicated to learning, and assuming that there is always a way to improve my skills and process.
+  : Dedicated to learning and assuming that there is always a way to improve my skills and process.

-* Iterative Delivery
+* Delivers Results
-  : Experienced in the pragmatic application of agile and lean techniques used to efficiently develop successful products.
+  : Experienced in maintaining focus on critical results needed to move company closer to objective.

 * Creative Problem Solving
   : Proven ability to creatively solve problems whether designing, debugging or optimizing.